Eagledale, Indianapolis

-Eagledale is the name of a neighborhood on the west side of Indianapolis, Indiana.
+Eagledale is a neighborhood on the west side of Indianapolis, Indiana.
 Eagledale is primarily suburban in nature, consisting of ranch homes built in the 1950s and 1960s by National Homes, which was based out of Lafayette, Indiana.
 This is one of the few suburban neighborhoods that the city of Indianapolis annexed prior to the 1970 consolidation of city and county governments known as Unigov.